ProjectIgnis/Distribution/README.md

 See README in `textures`.

 ### Skins:
-Editable by addings subfolders to **skin**, in the main Ygopro folder.
+Editable by addings subfolders to **skin**.
 For each folder, provide a unique `skin.xml` file, with the changes you want.
 The skin can be changed in the settings.
 For instructions on the supported fields and their effects, see README in `skin`.

 ### Audio: